Support Dementia Awareness Week 2019

-From May 14th to 20th, people across the UK are uniting as part of Dementia Awareness Week 2017.
+From May 15th - 21st, people across the UK are uniting as part of Dementia Awareness Week 2019.

 Dementia is set to be the 21st century’s biggest killer, but together, we can raise awareness, offer help and understanding, and urgently find a cure.

 At WISHH, supporting those with dementia is a real focus of our efforts.
-Our Dementia Appeal is our first fundraising project and aims to improve facilities for people in hospital suffering with this cruel condition.
+Our Dementia Appeal was one of our first fundraising projects, aimed to improve facilities for people in hospital suffering with this cruel condition.

 The number of people being diagnosed with dementia in the UK is constantly growing – and currently stands at 850,000.
 By 2025, it’s estimated there will be a million people living with the condition.

-She explains: “Making the environment as calm as possible and improving patients’ surroundings can make a big difference to their comfort.
-That is why the WISHH Charity has adopted this project as its first appeal.”
+He explains: “Making the environment as calm as possible and improving patients’ surroundings can make a big difference to their comfort.
+That is why the WISHH Charity are keen to make a difference to these areas.”

-All the money donated to our Dementia Appeal will be used to support a range of improvements within ward environments, including the creation of cinema style reminiscence areas, local artwork to stimulate memory and provide familiarity, and other environmental improvements such as décor and the provision of mood-lighting.
+All the money donated to our Dementia Appeal will be used to support a range of improvements within ward environments, building upon the creation of cinema style reminiscence areas, local artwork to stimulate memory and provide familiarity, and other environmental improvements such as décor and the provision of mood-lighting.

 We hope that through further fundraising we can continue to create a dementia friendly environment in other wards in our hospitals.